-1. If possible, parents should write a note with child's name, time, and reason for leaving and the student should bring it to office for approval before the start of school.
+1. If possible, a parent/guardian should write a note with the student’s name, time, and reason for leaving and the student should bring it to the office for approval before the start of the school day.

-picking the student up at school, he or she should come to the front office and
+is picking the student up at school, s/he should come to the front office and the

-When you arrive late to school you first report to the office, in order to "sign in".
+When you arrive late to school, you must first report to the office, in order to "sign in".
 We realize that emergencies may happen from time to time.
 However, we believe that it is important to be punctual.
-Tardies are based on the students start time.
+Tardies are based on the students' start time.
 Therefore, the following procedures will be used in relation to tardiness to school.
 This will be for each semester.

 First Tardy…………….no punishment

 Third Tardy …………..Resource Officer/administrative meeting

 consequences (as warranted) will be used in relation to unexcused absences to